-- (1) The NFP / PO shall make decisions on changes requested by the PP and which do not affect the objectives, outcomes, outputs, indicators or targets of the project in the following situations: - (i) Changes to the project's final date of eligibility (up to the final date of eligibility at programme level).
-Refer to 4.1.2 (3) above; - (ii) Cumulative financial transfers between budget headings of an amount less than 10% of total eligible expenditure of the project.
+- (1) The PO shall make decisions on changes requested by the PP and which do not affect the objectives, outcomes, outputs, indicators or targets of the project in the following situations: - (i) Changes to the project's final date of eligibility (up to the final date of eligibility at programme level).
+Refer to 4.1.2 (3) above; - (ii) Cumulative financial transfers between budget headings. - (iii) Other changes which may not affect the project objectives.

-All project contract modifications must be approved by the NFP/PO prior to taking effect.
+All project contract modifications must be approved by the PO prior to taking effect.